The 20 Best Free Games on Steam That Won’t Trick You to Spend Money

 Rating: 93% | Genre: First-Person Shooter

-Team Fortress 2 played a huge role in popularizing the whole “pay for cosmetics” business model, and even after all these years remains one of the fairest forms of monetization of all the games on Steam.
+Team Fortress 2 played a huge role in popularizing the whole “pay for cosmetics” business model, and even after all these years remains one of the best free-to-play games on Steam with the fairest monetization methods.
 You can either buy cosmetic-only items or dropped/unlockable items that do change gameplay but are never strictly better than the default loadouts.

 Download: Team Fortress 2 on Steam